 Column AN is “NONE” for no gallery being used.
 Column AO is your description.
 I use a default description for my bulk listings with pertinent information.
 The key information will be found in the title.
 This is just my preference, and obviously this is at your discretion.
 Column AP is the format of your listing, which can be auction or buy it now.
 This template is using buy it now, “FixedPrice” for my eBay Store.
 Column AQ is “GTC” for Good ‘Til Cancelled because it is being uploaded as a fixed price listing in my eBay Store.
 Columns AR and AS will simply be your ZIP code.

 Shipping is another field(s) that will be your preference.
 All (or most) of my items I list with free shipping.
 This makes the bulk listing easy as everything is just listed as 0.
 I have all of the fields filled out in the event something in the future changes where I begin to charge shipping.
 These columns are set up to economy, standard, and express.
 Again, since I offer free shipping I have simply left the fields as “0” for cost.

 Once you have your file ready to upload, go back to the eBay file exchange page.
 On the menu to the left, click on upload files.

 Next, you will upload your selected file.

 It takes a very short amount of time for eBay to upload your listings.
 My recommendation is start by running a test template with two or three listings.
 After eBay uploads the listings it will provide you with a download report showing any errors.
 You can find this by clicking on the “View Upload Results” link.
 Now you are ready to bulk list items on eBay.

-If you have any questions or need a further explanation, please feel free to comment here or reach out via email or Twitter.
+If you have any questions or need a further explanation on how to bulk list items on eBay, please feel free to comment here or reach out via email or Twitter.